 With our user-friendly mapping tool, you can select routes in the neighborhoods surrounding your business (up to a 5-mile radius) to increase awareness about your Black Friday promotions.

-Include a coupon or offer code for customers to use on Black Friday, will allow you to gauge ROI and campaign effectiveness.
+Include a coupon or offer code for customers to use on Black Friday, which will allow you to gauge ROI and campaign effectiveness.

 Take Advantage of Growth Tools

-On social media, you can you tools like Vyper to strengthen reach to your offer.
+On social media, you can use tools like Vyper to strengthen reach to your offer.
 The Vyper works in the manner that when somebody visits your offer page, you can ask them to share your suggestion to their Facebook or Twitter handle in interchange for an extra discount on top of the existing cut.